-Also, if you would like your account admin to receive an email report at the end of phishing security tests, check the box that says Send an email report to account admins after each Phishing Security Test when creating a new campaign.
+Also, if you would like your account admin to receive an email report at the end of Phishing Security Tests, select the Send an email report to account admins after each Phishing Security Test check box when creating a new campaign.

 The Reports subtab under the Phishing tab contains reports that are useful for totaling user actions on multiple campaigns.
-(For example, how many times did each user click on a phishing link?).
+For example, you can use these reports to determine how many times each user clicked on a simulated phishing link.

 Your report can be filtered by specific date range, certain campaigns, and campaigns sent to certain users.
-You can also compare failures, reported phishing emails (emails reported using the Phish Alert Button), or compare results by groups.
+You can also compare failures with emails reported using the Phish Alert Button, or you can compare results by groups.

-Once you have set the filters that you want to include in your report, you can download a CSV with that information, or you can print the report which includes a graph.
-More information on how to monitor and review overall phishing reports can be found here or in the Additional Resource section of this guide.
+Once you have set the filters that you want to include in your report, you can download a CSV file with that information, or you can print the report that includes a graph.
+More information can be found in our How to Monitor and Review Overall Phishing Reports article.

-A Compare selection must be made before the Group Comparisons By box appears.
+Note: A Compare selection must be made before the Group Comparisons by drop-down menu displays.

-The Campaign subtab under the Training tab contains reports for specific campaigns.
-When you click on the title of a campaign from this subtab, you have the option to download a CSV from either the Overview page or the Users page.
+The Campaigns subtab under the Training tab contains reports for specific campaigns.
+When you click on the title of a campaign from this subtab, you have the option to download a CSV file from the Users subtab.
 The report from the Overview page (click to view) will have the following information:

-- The number of users that has training course in progress
+- The number of users that have a training course in progress.

-The report from the Users page will only include information about the users that have an incomplete or past due training assigned to them (click to view).
-Both of these reports can be downloaded from any campaign that is currently In Progress, Closed, or that has not started yet.
+The report from the Users page will only include information about the users that have incomplete training or past due training assigned to them (click to view).
+Both of these reports can be downloaded from any campaign that is currently in progress, closed, or has not started yet.

-The Reports subtab under the Training tab contains reports that shows which users have logged in at least once and a report of which users have never logged in.
+The Reports subtab under the Training tab contains a report that shows which users have logged in at least once and a report of which users have never logged in.
 Both reports are available for download as a CSV file.

 In the Reports subtab, you can also create reports based on specific courses offered in the console.
-This report can be filtered to include All Users or certain groups and can have a certain start or end date; you also have the option of including archived users.
+This report can be filtered to include All Users or specific groups, and it can have a certain start or end date.
+You also have the option of including archived users.

 These reports can provide the following information about your users:

-- Users who have started their courses within the given date range
+- Users who have started their courses in the given date range.

-- Users who were enrolled within the given date range but have not started their courses
+- Users who were enrolled in the given date range but have not started their courses.

-- Users who started their courses within the given date range but have not finished them
+- Users who started their courses in the given date range but have not finished them.

-- Users who were enrolled within the given date range but have not started or finished their courses
+- Users who were enrolled in the given date range but have not started or finished their courses.

-- Users who completed their courses within the given date range
+- Users who completed their courses in the given date range.

-- Users who were enrolled within the given date range but have not acknowledged their course-attached policies
+- Users who were enrolled in the given date range but have not acknowledged their course-attached policies.

-- Users who acknowledged their course-attached policies within the given date range
+- Users who acknowledged their course-attached policies in the given date range.

-If you are looking for highly-detailed information for a large number of campaigns, we recommend using our API feature.
+If you are looking for highly detailed information for a large number of campaigns, we recommend using our API feature.
 This will allow you to export all of the information that is in the console to an external platform and that raw data can be combined in any way you wish.
-More information about how to use our API feature can be found here or in the Additional Resource section of this guide.
+More information about how to use our API feature can be found in our KMSAT Reporting Guide.

-The Advanced Reporting tab contains reports that are useful for capturing actionable metrics.
+The Reports tab contains reports that are useful for capturing actionable metrics.
 These reports are useful for sharing with executives or stakeholders to show progress with your security awareness training.